Table of Contents

 Have you built a truly epic fort with your kids yet?
 Usually if it’s a really good one, they’ll play in there for hours.
 They’ll ask for snacks and bring their favorite toys into their new ‘special’ hideaway!
 Blankets, pillows, chairs.
 If we’re feeling really adventurous we’ll place the love seat and sofa facing each other with a giant blanket or sheet over top!

 So this one is better done in the evening when it’s dark outside!
-Grab some glow sticks from the dollar store, crack them and throw them in the bath!
+Grab some glow sticks, crack them and throw them in the bath!
 So much fun for the kids, they are absolutely enthralled.

 Having a dance party is not only fun for your kids, it can actually help you get into a better mood too!
 Try yelling when the Hamster Dance song is on, dare ya 😉